 Some of the biggest challenges IT teams face today stem from data loss and security risks caused by the unauthorized use of personal file sharing services.
 Using personal file sharing services for business purposes invites data leakage and compliance violations, allowing files to escape beyond the visibility and control of IT.
 Users, however, want the ability to access and share data from anywhere, on any device they choose.

-The only way for IT to stop the spread of uncontrolled data sharing is to address this need through an IT-approved application that meets employees’ needs better than any consumer service could.
-A true enterprise file sync and sharing service combines the convenience and simplicity of a personal file sharing service with enterprise-oriented features to increase productivity as well as provide increased security, flexibility and control for IT.
+The only way for IT to stop the spread of uncontrolled data sharing is to address this need through an IT-approved secure file sharing application that meets employees’ needs better than any consumer service could.
+A true secure enterprise file sync and sharing service combines the convenience and simplicity of a personal file sharing service with enterprise-oriented features and encryption to increase productivity as well as provide increased security, flexibility and control for IT.